 Any business can run into problems which may negatively impact its normal course of operations.
 Crises such as a global pandemic, a fire, the death of a CEO, a faulty product or a social media gaff can all cost a business large.
 All these require Business crisis management.

-  If the last twelve months have taught us anything, we’ve all learnt the hard way that it’s not really IF you’ll suffer a business crisis but WHEN and what form it will take.
+If the last few years have taught us anything, we’ve all learnt the hard way that it’s not really IF you’ll suffer a business crisis but WHEN and what form it will take.

 Out of the 120 UK organisations which took part in PwC’s Global Crisis Management Survey, 80% had experienced at least one crisis in the past five years.

 Crisis management is the identification of threats to your business and its stakeholders and the methods used to deal with these threats.